gear-foundation/gear-wiki/docs/examples/gft-20.md

 When the transfer occurs between 2 different storages, the contract acts as follows:
 1. The logic contract sends the `DecreaseBalance `message to the storage contract.
 2. The following cases of the message execution are possible:
-- `Success`: The logic contract set the transaction status to `DecreaseSuccess`;
+- `Success`: The logic contract sets the transaction status to `DecreaseSuccess`;
-- `Failure`: The logic contract set the transaction status to `Failure`;
+- `Failure`: The logic contract sets the transaction status to `Failure`;
 - The message execution ran out of gas.
 The system sends a signal to the logic contract.
 One of the solutions is to leave status as it was (`InProgress`) since we cannot know for sure the result of the message execution in the storage contract.
 It is not necessary to handle that case in the `handle_signal` entrypoint.
-3. If the message has executed successfully, the logic contract sends the message `IncreaseBalance` to another storage contract.
-It is important to notice that the gas can run out here and the status about successful previous message execution will not be saved.
+3. If the message has been executed successfully, the logic contract sends the message `IncreaseBalance` to another storage contract.
+It is important to notice that the gas can run out here and the status of the successful previous message execution will not be saved.
 But that state can be saved in `handle_signal`.
-4. If the message `IncreaseBalance` has executed successfully, the logic contract saves the status and replies to the main contract.
+4. If the message `IncreaseBalance` has been executed successfully, the logic contract saves the status and replies to the main contract.
 And again here, the `handle_signal` can be used to save that status, if the gas ran out after successful `IncreaseBalance` execution.
 If the gas ran out during the `IncreaseBalance` execution in the storage contract, we save the status `DecreaseSuccess`, so that you can not track this case in the `handle_signal` function.
 The case when the message has been executed with failure must be impossible (It can be possible if let’s say there was a problem with the memory of the contract, however, tracking the filling of the storage contract is also the responsibility of the logic contract).
-The transaction must be rerunned.
+The transaction must be rerun.
 However, if the error occurs again and again, then you need to return the balance to the sender.
 ![img alt](./img/transfer.png)

-When the `transfer` is occurs in two transactions (2 PC):
+When the `transfer` occurs in two transactions (2 PC):
 1. The logic contract sends the message `DecreaseBalance` to the storage contract.
 If it is successful, it sets the status to `Lock`.
 ![img alt](./img/lock.png)
 2. In the next step, the logic contract must receive either `Сommit` or an `Abort` action.
 If it receives a `Сommit` message, it just sets the transaction status to `Success`.
-Otherwise it sends the message `IncreaseBalance` to the storage contract.
+Otherwise, it sends the message `IncreaseBalance` to the storage contract.
 ![img alt](./img/commit_abort.png)

 ### The master contract architecture